njit-jerse/specimin/DEVELOPERS.md

 here.
 * the expected test output.
 It is stored in `src/test/resources/$testname/expected`.
 It must be an independently-compilable Java program; our CI system checks this requirement by running the `./gradlew expectedTestOutputsMustCompile` command.
+Since this command takes some time to complete, you can use `./gradlew checkExpectedOutputCompilesFor -PtestName="x"` to run check that some specific test "x" compiles ("x" should be the all-lower-case name of the test, since this script uses the test name to find the right "expected" directory).
+Note that the `checkExpectedOutputCompilesFor` Gradle task only works on Unix systems.

 You can run all of the tests via `./gradlew test`.
 When debugging a specific test, I usually use a command like this one (replacing `MethodRef2Test` with the